 - Use the Library Catalog to find the book(s) you want.

-- Contact Kim Rollins and deliver the book information.
+- Contact the distance education librarian and deliver the book information.

 You may use Interlibrary Loan

 to request books that the UVU Library does not own.Getting Research Help

 The Library offers a number of ways to get assistance: